tallnhairydave/LaundryBot/README.md

 I am using it to monitor my washing machine, which has a 13A fuse.

 I've made an "extension lead" by cutting a 1 gang 5M extension cable in half, exposing the three cores and re-terminating them inside a junction box with screw down cable glands for cable entry.
 That way, the mains cable is safe and the CT clamp can be placed around the LIVE wire to enable current to be monitored.

+**I AM IN NO WAY RESPONSIBLE FOR ANY ISSUES THAT MAY ARISE IF YOU BUILD THIS CIRCUIT AND WIRE UP ANYTHING TO IT.
+PROCEED AT YOUR OWN RISK**

 ## BILL OF MATERIALS:
 * 1 x Wemos D1 Mini ESP8266